gymreklab/gymreklab-aws-batch/README.md

-You need to create an initial job queue here: http://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html You'll need to have installed: docker, aws (these should be on snorlax already)
+You need to create an initial job queue here: http://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html You'll need to have installed: docker, aws (these should be on snorlax already) You should have an AWS account configured on snorlax and ideally a docker hub account.

 ## Step 1: Build a docker image with required software